Meeting Documents & 508 Compliance

 Why You Shouldn't Use Headings for Styling Purposes

-Screen reader technology uses headings to convey the structure and organization of a document to its users.
+Screen reader technology uses Headings to convey the structure and organization of a document to its users.
 Headings, such as Heading 1, Heading 2, etc. create document structure in the same way that a table of contents is organized.
-In fact, Word (as well as Google Docs) can auto-generate a table of contents for your document based on its headings.
-It will assume Heading 1 items are like "chapters" and will nest Heading 2 items as sub-sections of any Heading 1 preceding it (and so on for Heading 3, etc.).
-Headings need to be nested properly to be accessible.
+Word (as well as Google Docs) can auto-generate a table of contents for your document based on its headings.
+It will assume Heading 1 blocks are like "chapters" and will nest Heading 2 blocks as sub-sections of any Heading 1 preceding it (and so on for Heading 3, etc.).
+The bottom line is that Headings need to be nested properly to be accessible.

-Nesting Headings: Think of Headings the Same Way You Think of an Outline
+Think of Headings the Same Way You Think of an Outline:

 - Heading 1: the first tier of bullets in an outline such as this.